 How to Import and Use Templates with Silhouette

-Silhouette Studio handles shadow box templates slightly differently than Cricut Design Space, but the
+Silhouette Studio handles shadow box templates slightly differently than Cricut Design Space, but the process is equally straightforward once you understand the workflow.

 Importing SVG Files into Silhouette Studio